SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/parts-of-speech.md

 ##### adjective

-An adjective is a lexical unit that can act as the head of an AP, or become the head of an NP.
+»⟮An adjective⟯« is ⟮＿a lexical unit＿⟯ that typically ⟮heads an AP⟯ but also ⟮may head an NP⟯.
-A nominalized adjective is an adjective that has become the N head of an NP.
+»⟮A nominalized adjective⟯« is ⟮＿an adjective＿⟯ that ⟮heads an NP⟯.

 ###### AP

 ⟮＿An adjective phrase＿⟯ may be ⟮＿attributive＿⟯ or ⟮＿predicative＿⟯.
-»⟮A predicative adjective phrase⟯« is the predicate (narrow).

 ##### adverb